heathermiller/wwwcs7680/final-project.md

 of the course, we'll publish this polished collection of articles online as something of a book.
 I expect this book to get quite a bit of attention from the international developer community on social media.
-So, please keep this in mind throughout the course, as you read/analyze/write!
+So, please keep this in mind throughout the course as you read/analyze/write!
 Your work may be used as by developers as reference material for years to come, so be thorough!

 Articles (or chapters) will correspond roughly to the weekly topics we cover